 Students are encouraged to report misconduct and crimes.
 Sometimes, reporting parties or witnesses are hesitant to report to University officials or participate in resolution procedures because they fear that they may be accused of policy violations.
-It is in the best interest of the University community that reporting parties choose to report to University officials, and that witnesses come forward to share what they know about specific incidents.
+It is in the best interest of the University officials, and that witnesses come forward to share what they know about specific incidents.
 To encourage reporting, reporting parties and witnesses are offered amnesty from minor drug or alcohol policy violations related to incidents that they report.
 While some policy violations cannot be completely overlooked, educational options will be provided to those who aid others in need.
-Amnesty may be granted on a case-by-case basis for other policy violations and will be evaluated by the Assistant Dean of Students and/or their designee.
+Amnesty may be granted on a case-by-case basis for other policy violations and will be evaluated by the Director of Community Standards and/or their designee.